- Julia Freybote, Ph.D., Assistant Professor

 - Jing Zhao, Ph.D., Assistant Professor

 Dr. Zhao’s research focuses on empirical corporate finance.
 She is primarily interested in the study of executive compensation and contracts, corporate governance, innovation, mergers and acquisitions, and corporate disclosure.
-Jing is also interested in real estate and urban economics research with a focus on how school choice programs impact real estate development and the environment.
+She is also interested in real estate and urban economics research with a focus on how school choice programs impact real estate development and the environment.
 Here research has appeared in journals such as Review of Financial Studies, Journal of Corporate Finance, and Financial Management, and Real Estate Economics.
 Her Review of Financial Studies article was awarded the IEFA Best Paper Award.